softwaresaved/esrc-software-study/Src/ESRC.md

 -   Of interest to this particular study the ESRC comes in fifth in the total amount awarded and they give the fourth highest number of awards so their average over the research councils comes third.
+-   At a later point only data from 2008 and onwards will be considered.

 ## Expenditure for active UKRI projects only

-The graph below only contains values for currently active projects:
+The graph below only contains values for currently active projects, i.e. whose end date extends beyond the date at which the GtR data snapshot was produced:

 <img src="ESRC_files/figure-gfm/Activefunding_ByOrg_active-1.png" title="Expenditure across all UKRI councils for active projects from the available data." alt="Expenditure across all UKRI councils for active projects from the available data."  />